 Summer Load Line: The summer load line is the waterline of the ship at sea water when it is at its design weight and ballast conditions.
 It is also called the design draft; this forms the reference for all other load lines of the ship.

 Length of Waterline: The length of the ship’s hull at the summer load line is the length of waterline for the ship.
-This length plays an important role in calculation of hydrostatics of the ship, as well as propeller design calculations.
+This length plays an important role in the calculation of hydrostatics of the ship, as well as propeller design calculations.

 Length Overall: The length between the forward-most and aft-most point of the ship’s hull is its overall length.
 This length plays a major role in designing the docking and undocking plans of the ship.
 In shipyards where multiple building docks are available, the overall length, beam, and depth of the ship is a deciding factor in choosing a suitable building block for the ship.